Tryphon of Pechenga: Life and missionary work

 Baptized with the name Mitrofan, he was the son of a priest from the Novgorod region.
 Trained as a military engineer, he felt that he was called by God to proclaim the Gospels to the Sámi.
 Though he was met with hostility from the pagans, he was effective in convincing many of them to convert to Christianity.
 His effectiveness is attributed to the fact that he took the time to study their beliefs and languages.

 With permission from Archbishop Macarius of Novgorod to found a Church of the Annunciation up north, Mitrofan was tonsured a monk with the religious name Tryphon and ordained a hieromonk.
 After his ordination and tonsure, Tryphon became the leader of the Holy Trinity Monastery on the banks of the Pechenga River.
 He continued spreading the Gospel to the residents near the river.

 Veneration

-Saint Tryphon died in 1583 at the age of 88 and is commemorated on December 15 in the Eastern Orthodox Church.
+Tryphon died in 1583 at the age of 88 and is commemorated on 15 December in the Eastern Orthodox Church.
 Russian seamen traditionally pray to Tryphon when they are in danger.

-Saint Tryphon is relatively unknown in the greater Orthodox traditions, but achieved and maintained popularity among Orthodox Christians in the Lapland Regions.
+Tryphon is relatively unknown in the greater Orthodox traditions, but achieved and maintained popularity among Orthodox Christians in the Lapland Regions.
 His popularity is often attributed to his skillful blends of Orthodoxy and pagan practices.